Different excavation works have been performed by Scanmudring in tunnels filled with water:

 - Dredging/removal of soil

 - Demolition of grout blocks

 - Removal of horizontal and vertical blinding layer

 - Silt suction/removal

 One reference is the 6,4 km expansion of an Underground which bumped into trouble when ground water started pouring in during tunnel excavation.
 Work had to be stopped, and the project put on hold.
-That’s how Scanmudring ended up with our excavator in the middle of an European city in 2017 and 2018.
+That’s how Scanmudring ended up with our excavator in a Central European city in 2017 and 2018.
 It’s a typical example of a task where a land-based excavator can be converted to a useful underwater tool.
 Our operators went for training on land before project start.

 The remote-controlled excavator was used to whirl the soil/grout with a drumcutter, as the tunnel was partly filled with grout that had to be milled and pumped out.
 Layer by layer was removed using various tools.
 The water in the tunnel was mixed with soil, and there was practically no visibility – a fact that made the task even more complex.
 To ensure safety and operational control, using sonar was essential in this project.

 The project was documented in the news - see more